Sexual Imagery/Pornography Concerns

 Technology plays an integral role in our lives, offering both positive and challenging aspects.
 In a society deeply interconnected through digital devices and the internet, access to sexually explicit content has become more readily available.
 Sexual Imagery and pornography refer to media designed to elicit sexual arousal, and individuals may engage with it for various reasons.
 Some may explore sexual imagery out of curiosity, for sexual enjoyment, or as a form of entertainment.
 Others might turn to it to cope with uncomfortable emotions such as loneliness, sadness, or distress.
 Some may even use it to alleviate boredom or manage stress.

-Given the diverse range of emotions that young adults experience, it's not surprising that sexual imagery and pornography use are prevalent among college students.
+Given the large range of emotions that young adults experience, it's not surprising that sexual imagery and pornography use are prevalent among college students.
 It’s important to note that terms such as “sex addiction,” “pornography addiction,” “love addiction,” and others are not currently classified as psychiatric disorders.
 These terms do not appear in the DSM-5-TR (Diagnostic and Statistical Manual of Mental Disorders) or the ICD-11 (International Statistical Classification of Diseases and Related Health Problems), which clinicians widely use to assess mental health concerns.
 Though “porn addiction” is not a recognized diagnosis, sexual behavior can become compulsive or problematic, potentially interfering with overall healthy functioning for a variety of reasons.
 Along with this, research shows that individuals who feel their sexual behavior is out of control often experience underlying mental health issues such as anxiety, depression, ADHD, trauma-related concerns, substance use, etc.

 Research indicates that a significant proportion of university students have used sexual imagery and pornography.
 While some individuals can consume sexual content in moderation without significantly impacting their lives, others may face challenges.
 For some, engaging with sexual imagery and pornography can lead to feelings of secrecy, shame, helplessness, and a perceived loss of control.
 They may find it difficult to reduce or cease their consumption of sexual imagery or pornography.
 Problematic sexual imagery or pornography use is often characterized by an increasing compulsion or strong desire to access such material.